 Have you ever received some financial advice and thought to yourself that it couldn’t be right?
 You’ve got company.
-According to Reddit, these financial opinions are wrong and misleading.
+According to social media, these financial opinions are wrong and misleading.

 #1 Investing, Do it Yourself